 - 1. Planning permission for new or improved community facilities (including shared facilities) will be granted subject to the following considerations: - a) whether the proposed use is compatible with adjoining and nearby uses; - b) whether the proposal would cause congestion, and the amounts and times of this congestion; and - c) whether the proposal impacts on the living conditions of residents, especially in areas that are primarily residential in nature. - 2.
-The loss of community facilities (other than Public Houses) and their sites will only be permitted if it can be demonstrated that: - a) replacement facilities of an appropriate quality and size are to be provided as part of new development proposals; or - b) replacement facilities of an appropriate quality and size are to be provided in an alternative suitable location; or - c) the facility is no longer needed within the community and suitable alternative provision with sufficient capacity is available in the area; or - d) the building or land is no longer suitable to accommodate the current use and cannot be retained or adapted to accommodate community facilities and there is no need or demand for any other suitable community use; or - e) in the case of commercial community facilities, the use is no longer viable and evidence has been made available to demonstrate that all reasonable efforts have been made to preserve the facility and it would not be economically viable to retain the building for other community uses. - 3.
+The loss of community facilities (other than Public Houses) and their sites will only be permitted if it can be demonstrated that: - a) replacement facilities of an appropriate quality and size are to be provided as part of new development proposals; or - b) replacement facilities of an appropriate quality and size are to be provided in an alternative suitable location; or - c) the facility is no longer needed within the community and suitable alternative provision with sufficient capacity is available in the area; or - d) the building or land is no longer suitable to accommodate the current use and cannot be retained or adapted to accommodate community facilities and there is no need or demand for any other suitable community use; or - e) in the case of commercial community facilities, it has been demonstrated that the use is no longer viable and evidence has been made available to demonstrate that all reasonable efforts have been made to preserve the facility and it would not be economically viable to retain the building for other community uses.

+Evidence requirements set out in criteria 2a to d of Policy LS4 are relevant in this regard. - 3.
 Developer contributions will be sought to support new and expanded community facilities depending on the scale and nature of development proposals and the need arising from the development.